-What Causes A Building Collapse in New York?
+What Causes Buildings to Collapse in New York?

 Because of how rigorously New York enforces these standards, buildings rarely collapse at random.
-Instead, there are numerous severe factors that can contribute to the collapse of a building.
 Above all else, proper precaution and maintenance are essential for preventing a collapse.
+However, buildings can and do fail and when it happens, it can be catastrophic.
+There are numerous factors that can contribute to the collapse of a building.

 - Construction or demolition errors